Alexey Brodovitch: Ballet

 Between 1935 and 1937, Brodovitch photographed several ballet companies, including the Ballet Russe de Monte Carlo, during their visits to New York on world tours.
 Although at the time he claimed the photos were only meant to be souvenirs, they evolved into something greater.
 The style in which Brodovitch photographed deviated from the sharp, straight photography popular at the time.
 According to one colleague, his images "spat in the face of technique and pointed out a new way in which photographers could work."

 Brodovitch released a book of these photographs in 1945, titled simply Ballet, through a small New York publisher.
 The book contains 104 photographs of several ballets and is divided into eleven segments, one for each ballet performance.
 On the contents page, Brodovitch introduces each chapter in a typographic style that emulates the feel of the dance it is describing.
 He photographed with a Contax 35mm camera, no flash, and with a slow film speed.
 The blurred figures of the dancers allow the viewer to not only feel the music, but also to follow the line of the dancer's limbs mid-step.
 The images beautifully capture the atmosphere on-stage, the frenzied behind-the-scenes action backstage, and the magical moments of the ballet.
 By bleeding the blurred, grainy pictures off the pages and into the gutters, he communicated the emotional impact of the dance without words.
+"Ballet – is one of the most successful attempts to express movement in photography and certainly one of the most cinematic and dynamic photo books ever published."